Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{Why use the Fisher metric gradient for optimization?
-Relationship to diversity.} \NDY{Should we move this to the ``discussion'' part?} The first reason for using the natural gradient is its reparametrization invariance, which makes it the only gradient available in a general abstract setting \cite{Amari2000book}.
-Practically, this invariance also limits the influence of encoding choices on the behavior of the algorithm.
-More prosaically, the Fisher matrix can be also seen as an \emph{adaptive learning rate} for different components of the parameter vector $\theta_i$: components $i$ with a high impact on $P_\theta$ will be updated more cautiously.
+The first reason for using the natural gradient is its reparametrization invariance, which makes it the only gradient available in a general abstract setting \citep{Amari2000book}.
+Practically, this invariance also limits the influence of encoding choices on the behavior of the algorithm (Appendix~\ref{sec:invariance}). \del{Finally t}\new{T}he Fisher matrix can be also seen as an \emph{adaptive learning rate} for different components of the parameter vector $\theta_i$: components $i$ with a high impact on $P_\theta$ will be updated more cautiously.

-Another advantage comes from the relationship with Kullback--Leibler distance in view of the ``shortest path uphill'' (see also \cite{Amari:1998}).
+Another advantage comes from the relationship with Kullback--Leibler distance in view of the ``shortest path uphill'' (see also \citealt{Amari:1998}).
 To minimize the value of some function $g(\theta)$ defined on the parameter space $\Theta$, the naive approach follows a gradient descent for $g$ using the ``vanilla'' gradient

 and, as explained above, this maximizes the increment of $g$ for a given increment $\norm{\theta^{t+\deltat}-\theta^t}$.
 On the other hand, the Fisher gradient

 maximizes the increment of $g$ for a given Kullback--Leibler distance $\KL{P_{\theta^{t+\deltat}}}{P_{\theta^t}}$.